 - Interactive selling tools – In addition to static marketing collateral, provide a set of tools such as total cost of ownership (TCO) or return on investment (ROI) calculators that make it easy for your partners to demonstrate the value of your solutions.

 - Quoting tools – Developing a quote can be time-consuming — especially for products that involve a great deal of technical specifications and variables.
 If you don’t make it easy for your independent reps or distributors to create and track quotes, they’re more likely to miss quoting deadlines, bypass opportunities or sell an alternative product.
 Smart channel marketers develop tools that allow their partners to quickly and easily build complete quote packages.

-- Interactive distributor storefronts – One of my favorite solutions for channel empowerment, an interactive distributor storefront provides distribution partners with product content and e-commerce tools for their sites.
+- Interactive distributor storefronts – One of my favorite solutions for channel empowerment is an interactive distributor storefront providing distribution partners with product content and e-commerce tools for their sites.
 Imagine if an end-user was able to access your product catalog on your distributors’ websites.
 Every order would be routed through the distributor so you could have direct access to the end-user audience in way that empowers, rather than circumvents, your channel partners.

 Making Your Products Easy to Buy